agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 to:

 - Understand the problem and all the edges cases.
-- Come to an agreement with the interviewer on the scope--narrower is better!--of the problem to solve.
+- Come to an agreement with the interviewer on the scope---narrower is better!---of the problem to solve.
 - Demonstrate any knowledge I have on the subject, especially from researching the company previously.

 Our Twitter bot prompt has a lot of angles from which we could attack.
 I know Twitter has dozens of types of bots, ranging from my [harmless Raspberry Pi bots][rpi_bot], to ["Russian Bots" trying to influence elections][russia_bot], to [bots spreading spam][spam_bot].
 I would pick one problem to focus on using my best guess as to business impact.
 In this case spam bots are likely a problem that causes measurable harm (drives users away, drives advertisers away).
 Russian bots are probably a bigger issue in terms of public perception, but that's much harder to measure.

 [rpi_bot]: {% post_url  2017-11-13-raspberry_pi_reboot_times %}
 [russia_bot]: https://en.wikipedia.org/wiki/Russian_web_brigades